 Daniel Handler is the author of the novels The Basic Eight, Watch Your Mouth, Adverbs, We Are Pirates, and All the Dirty Parts.
 He also wrote with Maira Kalman, Why We Broke Up, which won the Michael J. Printz Honor.
 Additionally he worked with Kalman on the books Girls Standing on Lawns, Hurry Up and Wait, and Weather Weather.
 Handler also edited The Best Nonrequired Reading of 2014, which includes an introduction by Lemony Snicket.
-His next novel will be Bottle Grove (Bloomsbury, August 27, 2019), about which Andrew Sean Greer wrote “What a funny, riveting, heartbreaking, wise and joyous read you have ahead of you!"
+His new novel is Bottle Grove (Bloomsbury, August 27, 2019), about which Andrew Sean Greer wrote “What a funny, riveting, heartbreaking, wise and joyous read you have ahead of you!"

 Daniel Handler's criticism has appeared in The New York Times, Newsday, The San Francisco Chronicle, and The Believer, where he has a column exploring the Nobel Prize in Literature titled “What The Swedes Read.”
 He wrote the inaugural dispatch for the Wall Street Journal’s monthly feature on literary cocktails, “Message in a Bottle,” and the foreword for Tin House’s reissue of Bernard DeVoto’s The Hour.
 Handler has worked as a screenwriter on the adaptation of A Series Of Unfortunate Events, as well as the independent films Rick, based on Verdi’s opera, Rigoletto, and Kill The Poor.
 His most recent play for adults, Imaginary Comforts, or The Story of the Ghost of the Dead Rabbit, premiered at Berkeley Rep in October 2017.